 To return to her own time she first has to survive 18th-century Scotland.
 And she does so by joining a group of rebel Highlanders from Clan MacKenzie and marrying one of the Highlanders, Jamie Fraser.
 But eventually, she falls in love with her new husband and aids the clan in evading British redcoats that are pursuing them.

 Over the five seasons of Outlander that are currently out (with the sixth coming soon), we see Claire jump back and forth between the 20th and 18th centuries and her two families as she faces two pregnancies, wars, and much more.
 But eventually, Claire finds her way back to Jamie.

 Where to watch Outlander:

 Travelers, Showcase (2016 – 2018)

-And last but not least we have Travelers.
-A joint venture between Netflix and Canada’s Showcase that will tick all of your time travel TV show boxes.
+Then we have Travelers, a joint venture between Netflix and Canada’s Showcase that will tick all of your time travel TV show boxes.